OFFICE HOURS

 • EXPERIENCE first-hand the feeling, aroma, taste, and sounds of the theory and methodologies behind the work of farmers, restorers, and craftspeople

-• CONTRIBUTE to our field research by sharing ideas for tangible, practical uses cases
+• CONTRIBUTE to our field research by sharing actionable ideas to pursue physical, experiential, and social possibilities

 • APPLY learnings to professional practices or more sustainable living solutions, particularly toward physical or experiential products that can be used, worn, savored in-real-life today